civboot/civlua/zoa/README.md

 > This section details how serialization is implemented in Lua.
 For other
 > languages it will be very similar.

-The simplest version of serialization will not be of a type with no references or arrays:
+The simplest version of serialization is of a type with no references or arrays:

 * Recursively unwrap the record's fields+subfields (all of which reduce to native types) into a flat table.